webmasterkai/wayoffthegrid/docs/procedures/1-departure.md

 ## Engine/Drivetrain Check

 * Check & top up fuel.
-Ensure fill cap is closed completely.
+Ensure fill cap is closed completely on port and starboard.
 * Check engine lube oil level and coolant level.
 * Check alternator/water pump belt condition and tension.
 * Make a visual check of engine and sump for any coolant, fuel or oil.